Top 8 Best Vacuums for Pet Hair – Apr. 2018 (Includes Complete Buyer’s Guide)

 The Groom+Style team Review the Best Pet Hair Vacuums to Combat your Furry Friend’s Hair!

-Pets are some of our greatest companions but keeping pets like cats and dogs also means we have to clean up lots of hair in the house.
-Accumulated pet hair can be more than just an annoyance to those with allergies – it can be dangerous or in rare cases, fatal.
+Pets are some of our greatest companions, but caring for cats and dogs means we have lots of extra hair in the house too clean up.
+Accumulated pet hair can be more than just an annoyance for those people who suffer from allergies.

 Take your time and read the introduction information just below.
-Alternatively, skip ahead by clicking on the following link, to see which vacuums made it onto the best vacuum for pet hair top 5 list.
+Alternatively, skip ahead by clicking on the following link, to see which vacuums made it into the best vacuum for pet hair top 8 list.

-That doesn’t mean it’s easy for those without allergy problems to live with pet hair; if you’ve ever had a dog or cat, you know how aggravating it can be to have matted hair all over your carpet and furniture, and to watch clouds of Snoopy’s or Garfield’s extra hair drifting around the room on a gentle breeze.
+And for those pet owners without allergies, you know how aggravating it can be to have matted hair all over your carpet and furniture, and to watch clouds of Snoopy’s or Garfield’s extra hair drifting around the room on a gentle breeze.

 Best Vacuum Specifically Designed for Pets